google/skia-buildbot/launch.md

   `pushd`, run your build_release script, and push any out-of-date packages to your instance.
 - Add metrics endpoints to `prometheus/sys/prometheus.yml` for both the app and `pulld` if this is a new server instance.
+Ensure your job_name matches the first argument to `common.InitWithMust`.
 - Add configuration for your service's domain name to `skfe/sys/skia_org_nginx`.
 Commit the change, build a new `skfe` release, and push `skfe-config` to `skfe-1` and `-2`.
 Your service is now live on the